ckormanyos/pi-crunch-metal/README.md

 FPU enable, instruction caching, etc. is carried out with self-written hybrid assembly/C++ code shortly after reaching `main()`.

-Compact code size is in focus and the entire project easily fits within 32k of program code, with slight variations depending on the target system selected.
+Compact code size is in focus and the entire project easily fits within 40k of program code, with slight variations depending on the optimization settings, compiler and target system selected.
 The calculation does, however, require ample RAM of about 16 Mbyte.

-GNU/GCC `arm-non-eabi` is used for the target system.
+GNU/GCC `gcc-arm-non-eabi` is used for the target system.
 Cross development with `Win*` and/or `*nix` host is supported.
 Build tools, the build system and the compilers are essentially the same as those used in the